DallanQ/lost_ruins_of_arnak/Manual.md

 2. **Resolve the card's effect.**

-The card remains face up in your play area for the remainder of the round (unless you get a chance to exile it, as explained below).
+The card remains face up in your play area for the remainder of the round (Unless you get a chance to exile it, as explained below).

-(a lightening bolt icon) An effect with this icon is a **free action**.
+(A lightening bolt icon) An effect with this icon is a **free action**.
 That means playing the card **does not count as your main action** for the turn.
 Your *Funding* and *Exploration* cards have effects that are free actions, and some item effects are free actions, too.

 On the other hand, if the effect is not marked as a free action, it is the **main action** for your turn.
 All **artifact effects are main actions**, as are some item effects, like the one on the *Parrot*.

-When you play an artifact, you also have to pay a special (a tablet icon with a rightward triangle) cost, as explained in the box on this page.
+When you play an artifact, you also have to pay a special (A tablet icon with a rightward triangle) cost, as explained in the box on this page.
 That rule does not apply to items.

 **Reminder:** A card in hand can either be spent for its travel value or played for its effect.
 Not both.

-> image of a card containing a card icon with an arrow pointing down, followed by a triangle pointing right, followed by a red jewel.
+> Image of a card containing a card icon with an arrow pointing down, followed by a triangle pointing right, followed by a red jewel.

 **Example:** *Let's say you use your turn to play the Parrot.
 It goes face up into your play area, and you resolve its effect.
 This effect tells you to use up a card to gain a jewel.
 Looking through your hand, you decide to use up a Funding card.
 Put it into play, but ignore its effect.
 You won't get to use it as a coin this round, but the price is worth it: Take a jewel token from the supply board.
 This ends your turn, unless you have free actions you want to play.*